Uruk period: Uruk expansion

 Algaze's hypotheses initiated a very rich debate.
 Other explanations propose a form of agrarian colonization following a lack of land in Lower Mesopotamia, or a migration of refugees from the Uruk region following ecological or political problems.
-They are primarily put forward for the case of sites in the Syro-Anatolian world, with few global theories being put forward.
+They are primarily put forward for sites in the Syro-Anatolian world, with few global theories advanced.
 War may have played an important role in the process.
-The evidence from Tell Hamoukar shows existence of large-scale warfare, possibly implicated an army from Uruk.
-Walled settlements became more common in Northern Mesopotamia and Syria during the Late Uruk period.
+The evidence from Tell Hamoukar shows the existence of large-scale warfare, possibly involving an army from Uruk.
+Walled settlements became more common in northern Mesopotamia and Syria during the Late Uruk period.
 Other attempts at explanation leave aside the preponderance of political and economic considerations to focus on the Urukean expansion as a long-term cultural phenomenon, taking up for this the concepts of koine, acculturation, hybridization or cultural emulation while considering their differentiation according to cultural areas and sites.
 This approach involves taking into account the ways in which Uruk cultural elements were received (and therefore adopted, selected, adapted) by local populations, which can be done in different ways.
 P. Butterlin has proposed seeing the links uniting southern Mesopotamia and its neighbors at this time as a "world-culture" and not as an economic "world-system", in which the Uruk region provides a model for its neighbors, each of which takes up in its own way the most adaptable elements while retaining more or less strong specific traits: this explains the different degrees of influence or acculturation.
 Indeed, the Urukean impact is generally differentiated according to the sites and regions studied, which has led to the development of several typologies based on the material traces of the Urukean "kit".
 Some scholars have thus been able to distinguish several types of sites: "colonies", where the entire kit is found, which would be true 'Urukean' sites; sites with a "hybrid" profile where the influence is notable but without ever supplanting the local culture (the kit is partially present); "trading outposts" comprising an Urukean enclave; strictly local/indigenous ('Late Chalcolithic') sites where the Urukean influence is weak.

-It might be added that an interpretation of the relations of this period as center/periphery interaction, although often relevant in period, risks prejudicing researchers to see decisions in an asymmetric or diffusionist fashion, and this needs to be nuanced.
+It might be added that an interpretation of the relations of this period as center-periphery interaction, although often relevant, risks leading researchers to see decisions in an asymmetric or diffusionist fashion, and this needs to be nuanced.
 Thus, it increasingly appears that the regions neighboring Lower Mesopotamia did not wait for the Urukians in order to begin an advanced process of increasing social complexity or urbanization, as the example of the large site of Tell Brak in Syria shows, which encourages us to imagine the phenomenon from a more 'symmetrical' angle.